alisw/alibuild/README.md

 ## Recipes format

 The recipes are found in the a separate repository.
-The repository can be specified via the `-c` option and defaults to alidist.
+The repository can be specified via the `-c` option and defaults to _alidist_.

-The recipes themselves are called `<package>.sh` where `<package>` is the name of the package whose build recipe is described, e.g. `root`.
+The recipes themselves are called `<package>.sh` where `<package>` is the name of the package whose build recipe is described.
+Please note that all recipe filenames are lowercase: _e.g._ the recipe for `ROOT` will be in `root.sh`.

 The recipe itself is made up of two parts: an header, and the actual build script, separated by three dashes (`---`) standalone.